Integrate NAT gateway with Azure Firewall in a hub and spoke network for outbound connectivity

 Select + Create.

-In the Basics tab of Create virtual network, enter or select the following information:
+In the Basics tab of Create virtual network, enter, or select the following information:

-Enter test-rg.
+Enter vnet-hub.

-Select OK.Instance details Name Enter vnet-hub.
-Region Select China North 3.
 Select Next to proceed to the Security tab.

 Select Enable Azure Bastion in the Azure Bastion section of the Security tab.